Northern Philippines Adventure

 Day 8 Manila (1B)

 In the morning we depart from Baguio to head back to Manila.
-We will arrive in the early afternoon please do not book any onward travel before 3 pm on this day.
+We will arrive in the late afternoon please do not book any onward travel before 8pm on this day.
 The tour ends at the Manilla International Airport.
 Estimated travel time: 6 hours